Kiteboarding NYC – Our Favorite Spots

 I cannot stop laughing at that quote.
 This infamous spot has been popular with windsurfers and kitesurfers for a long time.
 It’s much cleaner today than it used to be, but this funny video from 1977 will give you a good idea how this beach looked back then.

-Plumb Beach is quite convenient, with a parking right at the beach, and open all year long to kites.
+Plumb Beach is quite convenient, with parking right at the beach, and open all year long to kites.
 The tide makes it very shallow, so you can walk 100-200 yards from the shore at times.
-A great spot for learning.
+A great spot for learning, but not a contender for the best surfing spots in the USA list.

 The best winds for kiteboarding are those that blow parallel to the beach, known as side-shore winds.
 On-shore winds, those that blow from the city out to the sea, also create favorable conditions.